Revised: June 13, 2019

 Institutional websites such as www.union.edu will be held to higher standards.
 This does not include faculty, staff, student or course websites.
 The Office of Communications and Marketing strives to provide a consistent look, feel and voice to our external audiences.
 Content may be edited/altered as needed for clarity, grammar, spelling, usage, and style, as well as to conform with college naming conventions and branding.
 Any significant alterations will be discussed with the responsible office.

-Sites that are out-of-date or abandoned may be “hidden” from search engines by the direction of the Chief Communications Officer.
+Sites that are out-of-date or abandoned may be “hidden” from search engines by the direction of the Vice President for Communications and Marketing.
 Site Owners will be notified of this action.

 Content Maintainers are expected to maintain the content within their respective sites.
 If there is an expected interruption in support for a site due to such things as a staff departure or leave of absence the current Content Maintainer should make arrangements with a colleague to transition maintenance duties (include social media sites in this transition).
 This ensures that content can remain current.